 Our experience of HCT exceeds 230 cases including more than 100 cases with primary immunodeficiency diseases, so far.

-Three doctor-initiated clinical trials led by the pediatric department of Tokyo Medical and Dental University are ongoing.
+Clinical trials led by the pediatric department of Tokyo Medical and Dental University are ongoing.

 ” Clinical Phase II Study of hematopoietic stem cell transplantation for ataxia telangiectasia and related dis- eases ” is carried out.